Piumhi: Environmental Protection Area (APA) Serras e Águas de Piumhi

 The Environmental Protection Area (APA) Serras e Águas de Piumhi is a conservation unit located in the municipality of Piumhi, Minas Gerais, Brazil.
 Created by the Piumhi City Council in 2024 under Law No. 2.767/2024, the APA covers approximately 11,956 hectares, representing 73.7% of the region's native vegetation.

-The APA was established to protect the groundwater recharge areas for Piumhi's public water supply, archaeological heritage, air quality, scenic beauty for ecotourism, and environmental quality.
+The APA was established to protect the groundwater recharge areas for Piumhi's public water supply, archaeological heritage, air quality, scenic beauty for ecotourism, and overall environmental quality.
 Among its main natural and tourist attractions are Cachoeira da Belinha, Cachoeira do Nenzico, Mirante da Belinha, Mirante da Onça, Poço do Cipó, and Poço dos Gogas.

 The creation of the APA was driven by the grassroots movement Amigos do Araras e da Belinha, which emerged in 2023 in protest against imminent iron ore exploration in the Piumhi mountains.
 The initiative aims to preserve local biodiversity, including endangered species such as the Pirapitinga, a native fish, and a newly discovered sunflower species identified during environmental studies for the APA's creation.